JoeyStanley/real/resources.md

 * If you use the CMU Pronouncing Dictionary, you should look at the new *[phon](https://coolbutuseless.github.io/2018/12/03/phon-a-package-for-rhymes-etc/)* package.
 It makes the whole thing searchable and easy to find rhymes.
 Personally, this'll make it a lot easier to find potential words for a word list.

+### Working with Twitter

+* *[21 Recipes for Mining Twitter Data with rtweet](https://rud.is/books/21-recipes/)* by Bob Rudis is a tutorial that illustrates how to extract and do a whole bunch of stuff with Twitter data in R.

+* *[R Ready to Map](https://github.com/momiji15/apptomap/tree/master/R%20Ready%20to%20Map)* is a tutorial by [Dorris Scott](https://dscott.netlify.com) that starts off using the rtweet package to extract some Twitter data, shows you how to map it, and then walks you through creating an interactive RMarkdown document that integrates leaflet maps and plots.

 ### RMarkdown and Bookdown